 - 1. Which practices does your school employ to help ensure effective environmental and sustainability education?
 Provide specific examples of actions taken for each checked practice, highlighting innovative or unique practices and partnerships. - [X] Our school has an environmental or sustainability literacy requirement.
-(200 word max) - Students lead the Leader in Me standards on a daily basis as a part of the beginning of each school day.
+(200 word max) Students lead the Leader in Me standards on a daily basis as a part of the beginning of each school day.
 For kindergarten through fourth grade students, this may not be considered a literacy requirement, however it is highly evident that ALL students are grasping the expectations for a quality level of environment expectations and attitudes.
-It is a practice in every classroom.
-As presented in the Summary Narrative, the school goal is to make STEWARDS of STUDENTS and so many of the practices are greatly enhancing toward the Green Ribbon School pillars. - [X] Environmental and sustainability concepts are integrated throughout the curriculum.
-(200 word max) - The previous discussion of the clubs as not being a social venue, but a systemic programmatic approach to student engagement attest to the fact that the concepts are integrated throughout the curriculum.
-The value added because doing projects that relates to the quality of the environment, recycling, exercising, for example, are all daily standards for a reason and the students love the approach.
+It is a practice in every classroom. - [X] Environmental and sustainability concepts are integrated throughout the curriculum.
+(200 word max)

+The previous discussion of the clubs as not being a social venue, but a systemic programmatic approach to student engagement attest to the fact that the concepts are integrated throughout the curriculum.
+Value is added because doing projects that relates to the quality of the environment, recycling, exercising, for example, are all daily standards for a reason and the students love the approach.
 Science, whether it is life, earth, physical, is integrated in reading, particularly in informational text,